Martin Shields

 Prior to his election, he served as the mayor of Brooks, Alberta since 2007.
 He was born in 1948 in Lethbridge, Alberta.
 Prior to his career in politics, Shields served as a teacher and school administrator for 30 years.
 He was also a part-time university instructor for 20 years.

+On February 7, 2025, he announced he would stand down at the 2025 Canadian federal election.